 Halifax, Ottawa, Oshawa, Toronto, Calgary, Edmonton.

 These are among the municipal police forces that now acknowledge using facial recognition technology in Canada.
-That’s after initial denials, follow-up internal investigations and what appears to be unauthorized use of facial recognition systems by individuals within the police services came to light.
+That’s only after initial denials, follow-up internal investigations and what appears to be unauthorized use of facial recognition systems by individuals within the police services came to light.

 And while some police services have mentioned a specific facial recognition tool, one developed by U.S.-based start-up Clearview AI, that is clearly not the only such tool out there, nor is it the only one used by Canadian law enforcement agencies.